UCL-EO/geog0111/docs/020_Python_files.md

 * [012 String formatting](012_Python_strings.md)
 * [013_Python_string_methods](013_Python_string_methods.md)

-### Test

-You should run a [NASA account test](004_Accounts.md) if you have not already done so.

 ## Data resources

 ### Resource location

-We store information on a computer in files, or file-like resources.
+We store information on a computer or 'on the web' in files, or file-like resources.
 We will use the term 'file' below to mean either of these concepts, other than specific issues relating to particular types of file/resource.

 To get information from files, we need to be able to specify some **address** for the file/resource location, along with some way of interacting with the file.
 These concepts are captured in the idea of a [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (Uniform Resource Indicator).
 You will most likely have come across the related idea of a [Uniform Resource Locator (URL)](https://en.wikipedia.org/wiki/URL), which is a URL such as [https://www.geog.ucl.ac.uk/people/academic-staff/philip-lewis](https://www.geog.ucl.ac.uk/people/academic-staff/philip-lewis) that gives: